HexagonMI-DE-StructureCoE/Mentat-Procedures/README.md

 MSC Mentat users can easily install and use these.

 4 steps are necessary:
-1. Download this repo on your machine and extract in *yourfolder*
+1. Download (or clone) this repo on your machine and extract in *yourfolder*
 2. In Marc/Mentat GUI activate User Plugins
 3. Select from Mentat *yourfolder*
 4. Restart MSC Marc Mentat and enjoy these custom tools